-How to manage your mental health during financial turmoil
+How to protect your mental health during money stress

 1. Appreciate that your finances and mental health are interlinked

-First of all, Monica-Jones says that it's important to acknowledge that there is a strong relationship between our financial wellbeing and our mental health.
+First of all, Monica-Jones says that that relationship between financial wellbeing and mental health is crucial to acknowledge because of how a strong it is.

 "There is a huge link between the two.
 Money and our finances are one of the most stressful aspects of our life, because they hit on our basic needs.